T0jgli/local14/README.md

 - TransferMarket crashes when you buy from squad builder or compare price
 - extra club info missing

+## How to play?

+Download the launcher from [Here](https://github.com/MarvelcoCode/Impulsum14/releases) and follow the steps in the installer

 ## Contributions

 Contributions are always welcome!
 If you have ideas, improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
 Every contribution helps make the project better, and all developers are encouraged to participate.